BenjaminRodenberg/oscillator-example/README.md

 It is generally recommended to use the appropriate version of the preCICE virtual machine[^3][^4] for run all experiments.
 See https://precice.org/installation-vm.html for details.

+You can also refer to the folder `.github/workflows` for CI jobs that run all experiments provided in this repository.

 [^1]: Rodenberg, Benjamin. *Flexible and robust time stepping for partitioned multiphysics*.
 Technical University of Munich, 2025.
 Unpublished manuscript.
 Available at: https://doi.org/**TODO**.
 [^2]: Schüller, Valentina; Rodenberg, Benjamin; Uekermann, Benjamin; Bungartz, Hans-Joachim. *A Simple Test Case for Convergence Order in Time and Energy Conservation of Black-Box Coupling Schemes*.
 WCCM-APCOM2022, 2022.
 Available at: https://www.scipedia.com/public/Rodenberg_2022a.
 [^3]: Chourdakis, Gerasimos; Davis, Kyle; Desai, Ishaan; Rodenberg, Benjamin; Schneider, David; Simonis, Frédéric; Uekermann, Benjamin; Ariguib, Boshra; Cardiff, Philip; Jaust, Alexander; Kharitenko, Pavel; Klöfkorn, Robert; Kotarsky, Niklas; Martin, Boris; Scheurer, Erik; Schüller, Valentina; van Zwieten, Gertjan; Yurt, Kursat. *preCICE Distribution Version v2211.0*.
 DaRUS, 2023, V1. https://doi.org/10.18419/darus-3576.